 - In a preheated oven at 425 degrees, bake the pie for 50-60 minutes.
 The crust should be a golden brown color, and if you poke a knife through one of the slits in the top crust, the apples will be tender.

 - While you can eat the pie piping hot, it will most likely be very runny.
-The pie needs to cook to have time to have the juices thicken.
-When like warm, serve.
+The pie needs to cool at least 1 hour to have time to have the juices thicken.

 Your Own Private Notes